jennnico/ColorGame/README.md

 React JS project

-This game was created for ESL students.
-Students must match the color with the corresponding word.
+This activity allows ESL students to practice vocabulary with minimal supervision.
+Students match the word with the displayed color.

--This includes 2 components: the Color component stores the color words, and the Square component stores the color.
+-The Square component is rendered in the root element.
+Only one component was needed for this simple project.

 -The square appears in one of six colors (red, orange, yellow, green, blue, or purple).
-The color is randomly selected using Math.floor(Math.random()).
+The color is randomly selected using Math.floor(Math.random()) and set using this.state.
+The color is changed using this.setState

+-The checkMatch function checks to see if the color the user clicked matches this.state.backgroundColor